Sano Tsuneha: Scout Jamboree

 In 1924, Japan fielded a full contingent of 25 to the 2nd World Scout Jamboree in Denmark.
 Sano was a participant, during which time he attended a Wood Badge course at Gilwell Park, marking the watershed for the first period of Japanese Scouting.
 Sano returned to Japan and created Japan's own training course at Lake Yamanaka, near the base of Mount Fuji, called Jisshu-sho, for both Cub and Scout leaders.
 The course is still used to this day, after completion of two preliminary courses, Koshu-kai and Kenshu-kai.

 Sano then attended the 3rd World Scout Jamboree in the United Kingdom, and received the Silver Wolf award from Baden-Powell in 1931.
 The only other person to receive the Silver Wolf in Japan was Emperor Shōwa.
 Sano was given the title of "Elder" by the National Scout Association of Japan in 1954, and was given the highest award of the NSAJ, the Kijishō, in 1955.
+He died the next year on January 25, 1956 at the age of 84.